-WP-1 / # 06 / EJ to EJ Recommendation on BEPS Action Plan and Other Tax Issues multilateral relations between the EU Member States and Japan in a way that will reduce the compliance costs and uncertainty significantly.
+WP-1 / # 06 / EJ to EJ Recommendation on BEPS Action Plan and Other Tax Issues

 The BRT supports the creation of an internationally fair taxation framework and level playing field.
 At the same time, the BRT urges that authorities of the EU and Japan to ensure that the implementation of the BEPS Actions should not create additional administrative burden on businesses.